rushdishams/rushdishams.github.io/index.md

 ## about_me

-I have over 8 years' experience for natural language processing (NLP), information retrieval (IR) and information extraction (IE) related tasks using machine learning.
+i have over 8 years' experience for natural language processing (NLP), information retrieval (IR) and information extraction (IE) related tasks using machine learning.

-I always have the goal to bring in efficiency and effectiveness in the business process that deals with these problems.
+i always have the goal to bring in efficiency and effectiveness in the business process that deals with these problems.

-Serious productivity hacker.
+serious productivity hacker.
 Python and Java enthusiast.

 surprisingly, i have a book named [java data science cookbook](https://www.packtpub.com/big-data-and-business-intelligence/java-data-science-cookbook)!